juliendenize/torchaug/README.md

 ## How to contribute

-Feel free to contribute to this library by making and/or pull requests.
-For each features you implement, add tests to be sure it works.
+Feel free to contribute to this library by making issues and/or pull requests.
+For each features you implement, add tests to make sure it works.

+## LICENSE

+This project is under the CeCILL license 2.1.